 Group Policy

-8th Macclesfield policy on transporting young people and other adults
+8th Macclesfield policy for Leaders transporting young people from any group

 - Ideally, a minimum of 2 years experience.

-- The driver should have access the most recent Risk Assessment
+- The leader should have access the most recent Risk Assessment

 - Have relevant permits if required